Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards

-To reduce the cost, \cite{won2020scalable,yang2020multi,abdolmaleki2020distributional,lin2022pareto} build experts and then train a new model to combine them; \cite{mossalam2016multi,wilson2007multi,nguyen2020multi} share weights across experts; \cite{castelletti2013multiobjective,NEURIPS2019_4a46fbfc,abels2019dynamic,peschl2021moral} directly train a single model; the recent and more similar work \cite{hua2023simple} learns one linear embedding per (locomotion) task that can be interpolated.
-Yet, these works are mostly for academic benchmarks \cite{todorov2012mujoco,vamplew2011empirical}; adapting them to larger tasks (\eg RLHF for foundation models with PPO) is challenging as they modify the training procedure.
-Among the ensembling-like RL strategies \cite{wang2010optimizing,mordatch2015ensemble,rajeswaran2017epopt}\ifthenelse{\boolean{isarxiv}}{ such as population-based training \cite{jaderberg2017population,jaderberg2019human}}{ handling multiple policies}, some \cite{NEURIPS2020_d1dc3a82,osa2022discovering} explicitly increase the diversity across policies, yet never considering foundation models nor weight interpolation.
-Finally, we relate to \textbf{multitask learning} \ifthenelse{\boolean{isarxiv}}{\cite{caruana1997multitask,dimitriadis2022pareto}}{\cite{caruana1997multitask}}, where predictions are evaluated for multiple tasks; in contrast, we have a single prediction evaluated by multiple~rewards.
+To reduce the cost, \cite{won2020scalable,yang2020multi,abdolmaleki2020distributional,lin2022pareto} build experts and then train a new model to combine them; \cite{mossalam2016multi,wilson2007multi,nguyen2020multi} share weights across experts; \cite{castelletti2013multiobjective,NEURIPS2019_4a46fbfc,abels2019dynamic,peschl2021moral} directly train a single model; the recent and more similar work \cite{hua2023simple} learns one linear embedding per (locomotion) task.
+Yet, all those works were developed for academic benchmarks \cite{todorov2012mujoco,vamplew2011empirical}; moreover, in terms of Pareto-optimality, they perform equal or worse than the linearized MORL.
+As far as we know, the only approaches that might improve performances are those inspired from the multitask literature \cite{caruana1997multitask}, tackling gradients conflicts \cite{yu2020gradient,liu2021conflict} or different variance scales \cite{pmlr-v80-espeholt18a,teh2017distral} across tasks.
+Though they succeed for games such as ATARI \cite{Bellemare_2013}, our attempts to apply \cite{yu2020gradient} in our setups failed.
+Overall, as previous MORL works modify the training procedure and usually introduce specific hyperparameters, adapting them to RLHF for foundation models with PPO is complex; in contrast, RS can be used on top of any RLHF system.
+Finally, performance and simplicity are not the only advantages of RS over other MORL approaches; in brief, and as discussed in \Cref{app:discussion:multi_policy}, RS is compatible with the iterative alignment process.